Yellowknife City Tours

 +++ During the month of March a visit to the Snow King Castle will be included.

-+++ Option Prince of Wales Northern Heritage Centre can be a drop off following the tour if time permits.
++++ Option Prince of Wales Northern Heritage Center can be a drop off following the tour if time permits.

 The Dene people – are an aboriginal group of First Nations who inhabit the northern boreal and Arctic regions of Canada.
 The Dene speak Northern Athabaskan languages.
 Dene is the common Athabaskan word for “people”.
 The term “Dene” has two usages.
 More commonly, it is used narrowly to refer to the Athabaskan speakers of the Northwest Territories and Nunavut in Canada, especially including the Chipewyan (Denesuline), Tlicho (Dogrib), Yellowknives (T’atsaot’ine), Slavey (Deh Gah Got’ine or Deh Cho), and Sahtu.